graphql/graphql-over-http/README.md

 ## GET

-For HTTP GET requests, the query parameters should be provided in the query component of the request URL in the form of `key=value` pairs with `&` symbol as a separator and both the key and value should have their "reserved" characters percent-encoded as specified in [section 2 of RFC3986](https://tools.ietf.org/html/rfc3986#section-2).
+For HTTP GET requests, the query parameters MUST be provided in the query component of the request URL in the form of `key=value` pairs with `&` symbol as a separator and both the key and value should have their "reserved" characters percent-encoded as specified in [section 2 of RFC3986](https://tools.ietf.org/html/rfc3986#section-2).
-The unencoded value of the `variables` parameter should be represented as a JSON-encoded string.
+The unencoded value of the `variables` parameter MUST be represented as a URL-encoded JSON string.

-GET requests can be used for executing ONLY queries.
-If the values of `query` and `operationName` indicates that a non-query operation is to be executed, the server should immediately respond with an error status code, and halt execution.
+GET requests must ONLY be used for executing queries and MUST NOT be used for mutations or subscriptions.

+Servers MUST return an _Error response_ if a GET request includes a `query` and `operationName` (if present) describing an operation other than a query, such as a mutation or subscription.

+Clients MUST NOT send GET requests for non-query operations.

+Clients SHOULD NOT send a `Content-type` header on a GET request.

+### Example

 For example, if we wanted to execute the following GraphQL query: